Mont Froid: Geography

 The mountain is located in the French departement of Savoie (Auvergne-Rhône-Alpes), near the Italian border.
-It lies close to the main chain of the Alps, to which is connected by a brief ridge starting fom a 2,719 metres high minor summit.
+It lies close to the main chain of the Alps, to which is connected by a brief ridge starting from a 2,719 metres high minor summit.
 From there the main ridge follows eastwards with the Col de Sollières (2,639 m) and Signal du Petit Mont-Cenis, while southwards it continues with Col de Bellecombe (2,475 m) and Pointe de Bellecombe.

 The Mont Froid, according to the French Alps classification, is part of the Massif des Cerces, while for the SOIUSA (International Standardized Mountain Subdivision of the Alps) it belongs to the Northern Cottian Alps.

 Geology

 The Mont Froid is mainly made of blackish schists with an underlying basement of gypsum.

 History

 On the mountain, which thanks to its locations can control a large part of the Moncenisio plateau and Maurienne valley floor, was built at the end of the 19th century a large fortress (Ouvrage du Mont-Froid).
 The area was later included in the ligne Maginot fortifications, and during the II World War saw some fights facing the chasseurs alpins (French Army) and the German mountain troops.

 Nowadays Mont Froid is still used by the French Army for military exercise, mainly in winter, to train mountain troops to high-mountain survival techniques.